Snowfork/go-substrate-rpc-client/README.md

 ## State

 This package is feature complete, but it is relatively new and might still contain bugs.
 We advice to use it with caution in production.
-It comes without any warranties, please refer to LICENCE for details.
+It comes without any warranties, please refer to LICENSE for details.

 ## Documentation & Usage Examples